 It’s Not Fall Without Falling Leaves

 The longer nights during the fall season stimulate the growth of cells where the leaf meets the stem – called the abscission layer.
 The abscission layer blocks the flow of nutrients from roots into the leaves and eventually severs the tissue that supports the leaves.
 When rain or wind hits the leaves, they drop to the ground.
-(Not sure what to do with all of those fallen leaves?
-Why not turn them into leaf mulch, compost or leaf mold?!)

 It’s a great time of year to collect different leaves from the ground and compare their colors, shape, and characteristics.
 Walk around your neighborhood or a local park and see how many different types of leaves you can find and/or recognize!
 It’s a great activity for families or friends to enjoy together.